grafana/grafana-infinity-datasource/docs/sources/json.md

 ## JSON Inline

-Instead of specifying URL, you can hardcoded JSON object.
-For example, you can specify the json as shown in the below example
+Instead of specifying URL, you can hardcode a JSON object.
+For example, you can specify the JSON as shown in the example below:

 ```json
 [